-The Profile Insights feature is designed to make your backlink audit a little easier by providing actionable tips to help improve a domain's backlink profile.
-It can be found at the top of the Audit report.
+The Profile Insights feature is designed to make your backlink audit a little easier by providing actionable tips that might help improve a domain's backlink profile.
+It can be found in each report.

 Profile Insights offers its recommendations in three different groups:

-- Red Flash: This group flags potentially crucial issues impacting your backlink profile that need to be reviewed.
+- Red Flash: This group flags crucial issues that might impact your backlink profile and need to be reviewed.

 - Blue Gear Icon: Offers tips and recommendations for how to configure the Backlink Audit tool, to ensure more accurate results and to make the tool easier to use.

 Issues flagged by Profile Insights will include a brief explanation, illustrating what the issue is and why it may be relevant for you, and a blue call-to-action button.
-Clicking on the blue button will take you directly to the report, chart, or page within Backlink Audit where you can see the issue for yourself and work to resolve it.
+Clicking on the blue button will take you directly to the report, chart, or page within Backlink Audit where you can see the issue for yourself and investigate it.